 Water is treated as an extremely valuable resource at Elveden, as irrigation is key.
 Extracted under license from the aquifer, the water is stored in two reservoirs on the estate.
 130 miles of pipework distributes the water throughout the estate.

 LEAF DEMONSTRATION FARM

 Red Tractor is the UK’s largest food assurance scheme.
-Its respected food standards are used across the food supply chain to provide clear food labelling about the quality and sourcing of your food.
-Read more about the Red Tractor marque here.
+It's respected food standards are used across the food supply chain to provide clear food labelling about the quality and sourcing of your food.

 BRC FOOD STANDARD